OpenSourceTreasure/Deepist/README.md

 # Deepist
 🥁 Introducing Deepist, the new distraction-free workspace

-🎤 For people paid to produce deep work
+🎤 Are you paid to produce deep work?
+Read on!

 ![screenshot](Deepist-GUI.png)